DylanAllaireDrolet/git_script_easier_usage/README.md

 # Script to Push, Pull and get Status of a git repository
-To funciton just drag the .bat file at the source of the project
+Drag the .bat file at the source of the project